-Do you want to carry out tests on animals, for instance vaccine testing?
-You are only allowed to do so if the benefit and necessity of the tests outweigh the suffering of animals and there are no other options.
-You must comply with requirements regarding expertise, animal welfare and licencing.
+Are you a scientist, doctor, or veterinarian?
+And do you want to carry out tests on animals, for instance for vaccine testing?
+You must comply with requirements regarding expertise, animal welfare, and licencing.

 The Experiments on Animals Act (Wet op de Dierproeven, unofficial translation) describes the purposes for which animal tests may be carried out.
-The Act includes requirements regarding the expertise of the researchers and animal keepers involved and the housing and care of the laboratory animals.
+Animal testing is only allowed if:

 Applying for a licence

-In the Netherlands, you need both an establishment licence and a project licence to carry out tests involving animals.
-Breeders only need an establishment licence.
+In the Netherlands, you need an establishment licence and a project licence to carry out tests involving animals.
+Commercial establishments that breed laboratory animals and supply them to animal testing organisations need an establishment licence to do so.

-- for an establishment licence you apply to the Netherlands Food and Consumer Product Authority (Nederlandse Voedsel en Warenautoriteit, NVWA, in Dutch)
+- for an establishment licence (in Dutch) you apply to the NVWA

 - for every project you apply for a project licence to the Central Animal Testing Committee (Centrale Commissie Dierproeven, CCD)

-Once you submit a research plan, the Animal Tests Committee (dierexperimentencommissie, DEC, in Dutch) will consider your application.
-If the committee issues a positive recommendation, the CCD will issue the project license.
-The NVWA checks whether you adhere to the rules during animal testing.
+Once you submit a research plan, the Animal Tests Committee (Dierexperimentencommissie, DEC, in Dutch) will consider your application.
+If the committee issues a positive recommendation, the CCD will issue the project licence.

-Your application needs to comply with the 3R principle:
+Your IvD needs to check if your application for a project license complies with the 3R principle:

-- replacement: you should replace animal testing as far as possible with test that do not involve animals
+- replacement: you should replace animal testing as much as possible with tests that do not involve animals

-- reduction: use a few animals as possible in each trial
+- reduction: use as few animals as possible in each trial

 - refinement: ensure maximum welfare conditions for the animals and prevent unnecessary distress